salesforce/policy_sentry/docs/writing-policies/wildcard-only/single-actions.md

 ### Basic support for Wildcard-only Actions

-As you can see from the previous example, there are definitely valid use cases for providing access to IAM Actions that do not support resource constraints (i.e., where the Action must be set to Resource=*).
+As you can see from the previous example, there are definitely valid use cases for providing access to IAM Actions that do not support resource constraints (i.e., where the Action must be set to `"Resource": "*"`).

 **Single IAM Actions**